FuzzySecurity/AzureWireGuard/README.md

 You should change the `Deployment_Region_WG` to be whichever region you want your endpoint to be in (`japaneast` in my example) and paste your SSH public key in `Deployment_SSH_Public_key`.
 Then just complete the wizard.

-When they deployment has completed successfully, click out the `outputs` tab on the left, this will give you the public IP of the VM and the SSH user name.
+When they deployment has completed successfully, click on the `outputs` tab on the left, this will give you the public IP of the VM and the SSH user name.

 ![outputs](images/2.png)